Start a Food Drive Today!

 Feed Our Kids

-City Harvest’s annual Feed Our Kids, which runs from Mother’s Day to Father’s Day, asks New Yorkers to donate kid-friendly, non-perishable items to help provide much-needed food for our city’s children over the summer when access to school meals may become limited.
-Schools, organizations, companies and New York City’s Fire and Police Departments came together to collect food donations for City Harvest to pick-up and distribute to our network of 500 , , and other that serve hungry children and their families across the five boroughs.
+City Harvest’s annual Feed Our Kids, which ran from Mother’s Day to Father’s Day, asked New Yorkers to donate non-perishable items to help provide much-needed food for our city’s children over the summer, when access to school meals may become limited.
+Schools, organizations, companies and New York City’s Fire and Police Departments came together to collect food donations for City Harvest to pick-up and distribute to our network of hundreds of , , and other that serve hungry children and their families across the five boroughs.
 This year, we collected more than 198,000 pounds of food!

 Passover Food Drive